 If you do not have a 2100 or out of 2400 or above on the SATs, I strongly suggest that you could consider retaking your SATs.

-After a long lunch discussion with a former UPENN admissions counselor, I learned that it is extremely important that you retake your SATs at community college because it’ll show admissions counselor you improved your scores from high school into college and that you’re serious enough to keep working at something until to get where you want to be.
+After a long lunch discussion with a former Ivy League admissions counselor, I learned that it is extremely important to retake your SATs at community college because it’ll show admissions counselors you improved your scores from high school into college and that you’re serious enough to keep working at something until to get where you want to be.
 This kind of persistence is extremely important for Ivy League students because the work load will not be easy, and there may be times when they are temped to give up and transfer out.
 Admissions will appreciate the fact that after starting community college, you pushed yourself to work harder than ever.

 Although the standardized test scores are just one piece of the transfer application.
-Not only transfer from community college to Harvard, but other Ivy League and tier 1 schools ask for your SAT scores as a community college transfer student, scoring well on the SATs will definitely help make your Ivy League transfer application stand out.
+Not only transfer from community college to Harvard, but other Ivy League and Tier One schools, will ask for your SAT scores too.
+As a community college transfer student, scoring well on the SATs will definitely help make your Harvard transfer application stand out.

 If you’re unsure about how to go about retaking your SATs in community college, learn how I raised my score by 300 points in less than three weeks.

-Write an Harvard Transfer Application Essay that Stands Out
+Write a Harvard Transfer Application Essay that Stands Out

 To learn more about how to write an effective Harvard transfer essay, click here.